 Preliminary cast with impression copings.

 Master impression with implant replicas.
 The pink material around the implant replica next to the impression is artificial tissue.

-The master is cast now ready to be used to fabricate a fixed hybrid implant restoration.
+The master cast is now ready to be used to fabricate a fixed hybrid implant restoration.

 Stabilized occlusion rim to capture the jaw relations.
-The holes are to allow Dr. chal to screw the rim directly to the implants, which insures an exact measurement of the proper position that the teeth should be in.
+The holes are to allow Dr. Chal to screw the rim directly to the implants, which insures an exact measurement of the proper position that the teeth should be in.

 Face bow transfer.